Permify/permify/docs/docs/installation/brew.md

 ### Need any help ?

-Our team is happy to help you get started with Permify, [schedule a call with an Permify engineer](https://meetings-eu1.hubspot.com/ege-aytin/call-with-an-expert).
+Our team is happy to help you get started with Permify, [schedule a call with a Permify engineer](https://meetings-eu1.hubspot.com/ege-aytin/call-with-an-expert).